 - your competitors will react by lowering their prices thus creating a price war.

-Either option impacts profit margins and your relationship with your customers.
+Either option impacts profit margins and your relationship with customers.

-The solution to the difficult pricing game is keeping your prices stable and differentiating the price by offering sales deals, volume deals, better payment terms, incentives, rebates to chosen customers.
-Best practices ensure that rebates deliver the desired price, volume, and product (or product line – portfolio-level) mix and that the complexities of rebate administration do not outweigh the commercial benefits.
+The solution to the difficult pricing game is keeping your prices stable and differentiating the price by offering promotions and discounts to selected customers only.
+The best practice here is that the offered discount should deliver the desired price, volume, and product (or product line – portfolio-level) mix and that the complexities of the offer do not outweigh its commercial benefits.

-Rebates can be refined to foster specific customer behaviors such as growth, retention, product mix improvement, or purchases of bundled offers.
-Like other forms of discounts employed to modify behavior, rebates allow sellers to communicate to customers how the customer receives the lowest price.
+B2B discounts can and should be refined to foster specific customer behaviors such as growth, retention, product mix improvement, or purchases of bundled offers.
+Like other forms of discounts employed to modify behavior, B2B promotions allow sellers to communicate to customers how and why the customer receives the lowest price.

-Before implementing your rebate strategy, your organization should tackle the following questions:
+Before implementing your promotional strategy, your organization should answer the following questions:

-Once you have your strategic goals set, you should move to more operational questions:
+Once you have your strategic goals set, you should move on to more operational questions:

 - How to personalize those offers (so that you are sure the customer who receives the offer is actually worth the spent)?